pmukhedk/Simplified-Model-Distillation/Workbench/README.md

 # Workbench for the dataset prep and training

-1. This folder contains all the scripts used for preparing the dataset and knowledge distillation execution.
-The steps are not in order but gives you a general guidance.
+1. This folder contains all the scripts used for preparing the dataset with knowledge distillation from the Teacher models.
+The steps will give you a general guidance.
 You may need to tweak and fix some environment dependent issues along the way.

-2. The prepared dataset (```test.csv and train.csv```) are available under the respective dataset folders **cnn_dailymail & yelp-review-dataset**.
+2. The prepared datasets (```train.csv and valid.csv```) are available under the respective dataset folders **cnn_dailymail & yelp-review-dataset**.
 All the baseline dataset along with the intermediate data files are available under the backup folders.

 3. Let us start by fine-tuning the Sentiment Analysis base model.
-  * Make sure you have the distillation-venv active and all the dependencies are installed (created earlier)
+  * Make sure you have the distillation-venv activated and all the dependencies are installed (created earlier)
   * Download smollm 135M model (https://huggingface.co/HuggingFaceTB/SmolLM-135M) to ./smollm-135m folder using ```huggingface-cli download``` command.
   * Fine-tune the student model (with distilled knowledge from teacher) using the command below
 ```bash